openorch/openorch/docs-source/docs/running/locally.md

 #### Data files

-By default Singulatron uses local gzipped json files to store database entries.
-Data access across Singulatron is interface based so the this implementation can be easily swapped out for PostgreSQL and other database backends.
+By default Superplatform uses local gzipped json files to store database entries.
+Data access across Superplatform is interface based so the this implementation can be easily swapped out for PostgreSQL and other database backends.

 The files are located at